-One useful application of the EXEC command is in association with the auto-start facilities described in chapter 3 and in the section on OPT4 in this chapter.
-If you create a !BOOT file containing the BASIC keyword CHAIN followed by the filename of one of your BASIC programs, the effect of pressing SHIFT BREAK will be to automatically load and run the BASIC program.
+One useful application of the EXEC command is in association with the autostart facilities described in chapter 4 and in the section on OPT 4 in this chapter.
+If you create a !BOOT file containing the BASIC keyword CHAIN followed by the file name of one of your BASIC programs, the effect of pressing SHIFT BREAK will be to load and run the BASIC program automatically.

-HELP<keyword>
+HELP < keyword>

 Displays useful information on the screen.
 In the disc system this consists of a list of the filing system commands or the utilities depending on the <keyword> used.
-The two keywords which produce a response in the disc filing system are UTILS and DFS.
+The two keywords which produce a response in the Disc Filing System are UTILS and DFS.
+If just HELP is typed, the system produces a list of currently installed ROMs and a list of the keywords which will produce further information.